fuzzy-bit/evilsonic1/README.md

 # S1 Engine Test
 Known issues:
-- Graphics for signpost don't load if you die
 - Sprite priority is not reset on respawn
 - Music can be weird, experimental sound driver
 - Camera or tiles act up on respawn